Site wide message

 Completion

-The online form should be used when applying for permission under Regulations 12, 14 and 18 of the Building Regulations 2010 and Building Act 1984
+The Completion Form should be used when applying for a completion under Regulations 12, 14 and 18 of the Building Regulations 2010 and Building Act 1984.
+The form must be filled in by the person who intends to carry out the work or their agent.

-Application types:
+Application types

-It is proposed to erect a building or extension within 3m of a public sewer
+It is proposed to erect a building or extension within 3m of a public sewer.

 The works are to premises subject to the regulatory reform (Fire Safety) Order 2005